walliswizard/PiZeroISSTrackerGadget/README.md

 _python iss.py_

 If all is well, you should see your world map image and a very simple image representing the ISS at its current location.
+The location of the ISS image will then update every 5 seconds with its new location.